Her Campus Logo Her Campus Logo

 Navigation of new eras, a break from the chaos of current life, and returning to my roots; these are the values I’m hoping to take from my family’s unique celebrations.
 What are you taking from yours?

-Penelope is a second-year Comparative Literature/Theatre and Performance studies Undergraduate student at the University of California, Berkeley.
-She currently serves as a Digital Editor for Berkeley’s Her Campus chapter.
-Having experience with writing, design, performance, and communications, Penelope hopes to merge her creative pursuits and expand accessibility and representation in the artistic world.
+Penelope is a third-year Comparative Literature/Theatre and Performance Studies Undergraduate student at the University of California, Berkeley.
+She serves as one of two Senior Editors for Berkeley’s Her Campus chapter for Fall 2024, having previously been a Digital Editor and Staff Writer.
+With experience in writing, design, performance, and communications, Penelope hopes to merge her creative pursuits and expand accessibility and representation in the artistic world.
 She enjoys writing articles about emotional experiences/milestones, pop culture, and Jewish life; she also has a newly-discovered passion for reading and editing others’ writing.
 She is looking towards publishing, nonprofit, or media/film work following graduation.
 Apart from her studies, she loves to play music (especially in Cal Band!), watch rom-coms and sitcoms, immerse herself in books and creative activities, and enjoy good meals with friends.